Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: What is known about the optical limit of the xc kernel?

 where

-Here, $\hat{\bq}$ is a unit vector parallel to $\bq$, $n(\bg)$ is the Fourier transform of the electron density evaluated at the reciprocal lattice vector $\bg$, and $\overline{n}_0=n(\bg=\bm{0})$ is the average value of $n(\bg)$. $\fxc^{\text{HL}}$ represents the longitudinal component of the tensor xc kernel of a uniform (homogeneous) electron gas, which coincides with its scalar counterpart; this uniform-gas xc kernel is evaluated at the average electron density $\overline{n}_0$.
-Averaging over all $\hat{\bq}$ directions, $(\bg \cdot \hat{\bq})^2$ is replaced by $G^2/3$.
+Here, $\hat{\bq}=\bq/|\bq|$, $n(\bg)$ is the Fourier transform of the electron density evaluated at the reciprocal lattice vector $\bg$, and $\overline{n}_0=n(\bg=\bm{0})$ is the average density. $\fxc^{\text{HL}}$ represents the longitudinal component of the tensor xc kernel of a uniform (homogeneous) electron gas, which coincides with its scalar counterpart; this uniform-gas xc kernel is evaluated at the average electron density $\overline{n}_0$.
+By averaging over all $\hat{\bq}$ directions, $(\bg \cdot \hat{\bq})^2$ is replaced by $G^2/3$.
 In the uniform limit, $\alpha(\omega)\to 0$.
 A negative sign is introduced in Eq. (\ref{eq:fxc_alpha}), as in Refs. \cite{botti2004, botti2005}, in such a way that a positive $\alpha(\omega)$ could cancel the divergent Coulomb interaction $4\pi/q^2$ as $q\rightarrow 0$.

 In Ref. \cite{nazarov2009}, the xc kernel $\fxc^{\text{HL}}(q,\omega)$ entering Eq. (\ref{eq:alpha_sum}) was approximated as $\fxc^{\text{HL}}(q,\omega)\approx\fxc^{\text{HL}}(0,\omega) $, taking the latter from Ref. \cite{qian2002}.
 Here, we go a step further by using the non-local MCP07, which represents a reliable wavevector- and frequency-dependent uniform-gas xc kernel.
 From this dependence on the wavevector $\bg$, we expect that $\fxc(\bq,\bq,\omega)$ can cover new spectral features that are simply absent when $\fxc^{\text{HL}}(0,\omega)$ is used in Eq. (\ref{eq:alpha_sum}).
-At large wavevectors, the frequency dependence of the MCP07 xc kernel is damped out significantly, so we expect a significant contribution to Eq. (\ref{eq:alpha_sum}) for small values of $\bg$ only.
-On the other hand, our calculations indicate that the wavevector dependence -- absent in Ref. \cite{nazarov2009} -- of the uniform-gas xc kernel can largely affect ultranonlocality.
+At large wavevectors $q^2 \gg 1/\kb$, the frequency dependence of the MCP07 xc kernel is damped out significantly.
+In the limit $q\to \infty$, the MCP07 kernel approaches its static limit, therefore we expect a significant contribution to Eq. (\ref{eq:alpha_sum}) for small values of $\bg$ only.
+More details of the frequency dependence can be found in Ref. \cite{ruzsinszky2020}.
+On the other hand, our calculations indicate that the wavevector dependence of the uniform-gas xc kernel -- neglected in Ref. \cite{nazarov2009} -- can largely affect ultranonlocality.

 Our calculation of the frequency-dependent coefficient $\alpha(\omega)$ of Eq. (\ref{eq:alpha_sum}) hinges upon the evaluation of: (i) the Fourier coefficients $n(\bg)$ and (ii) the MCP07 xc kernel of Eq. (\ref{eq:mcp07_fxc}), which is based on exact constraints.